jesuspg/fiware-sdc/doc/installation-guide.rst

 | Then, you need to configure postgresql to allow for accessing.
 In
 /var/lib/pgsql/data/postgresql.conf
 |  listen\_addresses = '0.0.0.0'
-| in /var/lib/pgsql/data/pg\_hba.conf, you need to add
+| in /var/lib/pgsql/data/pg\_hba.conf, change the table at the end of the file to look like:
+|
+# TYPE  DATABASE    USER        CIDR-ADDRESS          METHOD
+# "local" is for Unix domain socket connections only
+local   all         all                               ident
+# IPv4 local connections:
-|  host all all 0.0.0.0/0 md5
+host    all         all         127.0.0.1/32          ident host    all         all         0.0.0.0/0	       md5
+# IPv6 local connections:
+host    all         all         ::1/128               ident

 | Restart the postgres
 |  service postgresql restart